jaaclaine/100-days-of-code/README.md

 ###### DAY 007
 - Finished form, it's far from perfect but I have to let it go :snowflake: the perfectionism and move on
 ###### DAY 008
+I don't know if i should learn JQuery right now
+- Started new project for "Text Page"
+- Did few Javascript challenges